mwatkins1970/SpellGPT/README.md

 Launching the script should open a settings window where you'll need to enter you OpenAI API security key.
 You also need to enter:

-* The GPT-3 engine you want to use (e.g. davinci-instruct-beta, curie-instruct-beta, text-davinci-003, davinci, etc.
+* The GPT-3 engine you want to use (e.g. davinci-instruct-beta, curie-instruct-beta, text-davinci-003, davinci)

 * A GPT-3 token (although any string will work, this tool produces the most interesting results when applied to individual tokens, primarily "glitchtokens" - see https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation)